 Honorable Mention: Flower Power Truck / Flower Peace Symbol / LOVE

-For one thing, getting these pictures was actually incredibly difficult just because everyone wanted a picture in front of it or was trying to get that perfect angle to create that picture that you show off on Instagram to your friends and family that didn’t get to go.
-Personally, I don’t blame because I kind of have that same mindset.
-And I’m not the tallest person in the world so it wasn’t like I could just raise my camera up and take a picture over everyone.
-Nonetheless, I was patient enough able to get the pictures I needed.
+For one thing, getting these pictures were actually incredibly difficult just because everyone wanted a picture in front of it or was trying to get that perfect angle to create that picture that you show off on Instagram to your friends and family.
+Personally, I don’t blame them because I kind of have that same mindset.
+I’m also not the tallest person in the world so it wasn’t like I could just raise my camera up and take a picture over everyone.
+Nonetheless, I was patient and able to get the pictures I needed.

-I loved this year’s theme of Flower Power acting as tribute to the impact that flowers have in our lives as well as celebrating the 50th anniversary of Woodstock.
+I loved this year’s theme of Flower Power acting as a tribute to the impact that flowers have in our lives, as well as celebrating the 50th anniversary of Woodstock.
 These 3 designs hit the home run on the theme and even got to incorporate Philly’s famous LOVE statue.
-As for the flowers in the hood of the truck and on the peace symbol, they were so just vibrant and just meshed well with the design as a whole
+As for the flowers in the hood of the truck and around the peace symbol, they were so just vibrant and meshed well with the design as a whole.

-This design combined two of my favorite things, interior design and flowers/plants.
-What I love most about these designs is that I was able to picture people in each different space.
-In first room with the striking yellow back wall and sunflower plants, I pictured a young, fashion forward woman who’s ready to take on the fashion world with her love filled optimism and unique fashion sense.
-In the second room I pictured a young male who is often judge as a guy who could care less about the environment, but in fact is a huge green enthusiast.
+This combination of interior design and flowers/plants is mother’s dream, but I also really enjoyed the design.
+What I love most about these designs is that I was able to picture people in each of these spaces.
+In first room, with the striking yellow back wall and sunflower plants, I pictured a young, fashion forward woman who’s ready to take on the world with her love filled optimism and unique fashion sense.
+In the second room, I pictured a young male who is often judge as a guy who could care less about the environment, but in fact is a huge green enthusiasts.
 He appreciates the world of plants and furniture made though earth materials.
-In the final room, which was my favorite I imaged a much older man who has been an educator his whole life and uses his plants and gardens as metaphors and symbols to teach his students about life as a whole.
+In the final room, which was my personal favorite of the three, I imaged a much older man who has been an educator his whole life who uses his plants and gardens as metaphors and symbols to teach his students about life as a whole.
 Yes, that was a reference to Mr. Feeny from Boy Meets World.
 Shoutout William Daniels.

 4. Mark Harding, White Rabbit

 Using more dark tones than majority of the creations, Mark Harding really nailed this one for me.
-Even though this was number 4 on my list, it is my top design for creativity.
-Another aspect of this design that really amazes me is every inch of this design you got a different vibe.
+Even though this was number 4 on my list, it is my top design when it comes to creativity.
+Every inch of this design you feel a different vibe.
 All the way around you felt that this was creation was something special.
 Finally, I have to show love to hypnotic floral circle.
 Through Haus’s instagram post he describes it as, “stories behind this element will forever remain in my repertoire of reminders that together we can can do anything.”
 Beautiful.